 We all know the importance of gas mileage, and having clogged fuel system cleanings can prevent reaching your vehicles optimal gas mileage performance.
 That’s why you should get a fuel system cleaning every 30,000-35,000 miles and this this done by a certified ASE Technician with a shop, like at Matt’s Automotive as fuel system cleanings requires specialized training and equipment that many places cannot offer.

 This is one of the most overlooked maintenance flushes for all rear-wheel drive vehicles.
 In a rear-wheel-drive vehicle the rear-differential has its own lubrication and keeping all the moving parts in the rear-differential healthy prevents ‘slipping’ or complete wear down that would require full replacement of the rear-differential which is not a cheap repair.
 We recommend changing this oil at least every 30,000-35,000 miles and should not really exceed 50,000 miles.

 Vehicle Flush Conclusion

 Lastly, if you need more convincing, here are a few more reasons why automotive fluid flushes are important:

-Finally just remember, that all these system flushes don’t really cost much to ensure your vehicle is being maintained to remain at optimal performance.
-These system flushes typically range from $80 to $150 depending on the vehicle, make and model.
+Finally, just remember that all these system flushes don’t really cost much to ensure your vehicle is being maintained to remain at optimal performance.
 Schedule your appointment today to have your fluids checked and/or flushed by Matt’s Automotive Service Center!